pkoch/cv/README.md

 # Paulo Köch
 Portuguese citizen, living in Porto. paulo.koch@gmail.com, +351 934 902 555. <https://www.linkedin.com/in/pkoch/>

-## Head of Engineering at Trust Fractal – 2019 to 2020
+## Head of Engineering at Fractal – 2019 to 2020
 **Managed a team of 7 engineers**.
 Redesigned engineering's workflow by **implementing Kanban across Product and Development** and isolating interruptions into their own flow.
 This made developers be more than ticket-takers, neutralized distractions, and created a consistent delivery cadence.

-Designed and oversaw the implementation of a cross-microservice data system that **empowered everyone to build custom real-time reports** using PostgreSQL's **postgres_fdw**, while safeguarding user data by enforcing column-level sensitivity labeling. **Implemented features** to reinforce engineering capacity.
+**Kept my hands dirty** about 33% of the time.
+Designed and oversaw the implementation of a cross-microservice data system that **empowered everyone to build custom real-time reports** while safeguarding user data by enforcing column-level sensitivity labeling.
+Implemented both backend and frontend features.
 Regularly **advised on infrastructure** issues.
 Automated recurring engineering problems that didn’t fit in the roadmap (reports for vendors and partners, palliative measures, etc).

-**Kept security standards well balanced**, kept known threats catalogued, coordinated with other financial institutions, aligned incident response procedures with vendors.
+**Acted as interimn Cheif Security Officer**.
+Kept security standards well balanced, kept known threats catalogued, coordinated with other financial institutions, aligned incident response procedures with vendors.
 Implemented a cold storage system for crypto-asset stewardship.

-Part of top management.
-Used my position to **reach out to unengaged or distressed employees** to offer emotional support and mentoring.
-Finding myself less participative, I stepped down to encourage a more focused team.
+Part of executive management.
+Used my position to **reach out to unengaged or distressed employees in distant parts of the company** to offer emotional support and mentoring.
+Finding myself less participative, I stepped down to encourage a more focused executive team.

-## Technical Project Manager at Fractal Launchpad – 2018 to 2019
+## Technical Project Manager at Fractal – 2018 to 2019
 **Delivered the technical part of multiple crypto fundraising events**.
 Coordinated security measures, **negotiated customization scope**, oversaw implementation and operation.
 These events had a high security profile (**moving thousands of dollars and sensitive PII**), uncertain traffic (**anything from 0.1 to 100 req/s**), and strict deadlines.

 **Oversaw a small team (2 engineers + 1 project manager)**.
 Implemented custom features (**React**/**Redux**, **Rails**, **PostgreSQL**) and led a redesign effort.
 Sourced, coordinated with, and integrated work from contractors. **Enabled a microservices architecture** by migrating from AWS Elastic Beanstalk to **ECS**.
 Reformulated networking, logs, alarms, etc.

-Part of top management where, together with other managers, I **set direction and strategy** for both companies.
+Part of executive management where, together with other managers, I **set direction and strategy** for the company.

 ## Managing Partner at Life on Mars – 2016 to 2018
 Looking to explore a different way of doing engineering management, **I co-founded a company** focused on maximizing happiness, openness, and skill.
 We built a high-talent **small software agency (of 6 engineers and 1 admin)**.